DarkIce000/cs50-assginments/README.md

 ## A Thank You Note

 Thank you so much **David J. Malan** and **Bran Yu** for creating such an amazing course, with certificate.
-That certificate motived me to keep going after several failure in projection submission and its correction.
+That certificate motived me to keep going after several failure in project submission and sometimes its correctness.
 Long live **cs50** ❤‍🔥.